Kilany99/Graduation_project/README.md

 *****Important*****

-You have to change the Adresses that in Graduation_project.sln : webcamPage.cshtml on ajax request to the ip address that you give to your site on IIS,, Myapplication android app also need to cange the ip address.
+You have to change the Adresses that in Graduation_project.sln : webcamPage.cshtml on ajax request to the ip address that you give to your site on IIS, Myapplication android app also need to cange the ip address.